ejackson1/Mobile-Manipulator/mobile-base/README.md

 One final note: the `franka_description` repository only includes the URDF information for the simulation, as we didn’t have enough time to implement it on the Pi.
 To actually control the Panda arm, you’ll need to clone the full repository from [here](https://github.com/frankaemika/franka_ros) and monkey it with it on the Pi.
 Good luck!

 ## Usage

 This simulation is still in development.
 The following is a description of some of the launch files included in this repository.

 ### simulated_arm_and_base.launch
 `roslaunch mobile_base_simulation simulated_arm_and_base.launch arm:=xyz`

 Simulates the mobile robot in Gazebo.
 Use `arm:=` to specify which arm should be loaded.
 Available arms are `panda` and `gen3`.
+Note, significant changes have been made and `gen3` is no longer tested / developed.

+### holistic_control.py
+`rosrun mobile_base_control holistic_control.py`

+Spawns controller node to move Mobile Manipulator to manuever to desired Pose

+### holistic_listener.py
+`rosrun mobile_base_control holistic_listener.py`

+Spawns listener nodes to plot Mobile Manipulator metrics over the duration of motion.
+Listening metrics include Yoshikawa Manipulability, Jerk, or positional data.

+### velocity_control.py
+`rosrun mobile_base_control velocity_control.py`

+Spawns a proportional velocity controller to orientate the arm into a highly manipulatible pose.
+This can also be used to command the arm into the same starting position reliably.
+This file can be easily edited to adjust the configuration the arm converges to.

 ### base_sim_alone.launch
 `roslaunch mobile_base_simulation base_sim_alone.launch`